1. Experience a living history at Acoma Pueblo Sky City

 3. Immerse yourself in culture at Indian Pueblo Cultural Center

-5. Partake in a Native American feast day
+5. Partake in a Native feast day or celebration

 6. Participate in an authentic Native American experience at Tamaya